morales-t/binding-of-andy/README.md

 ### In Practice
 Now, the thing to keep in mind, is that no one is all knowing and all seeing.
 Because of this reality, the package creators won't know what other packages you'll be using when coding.
 Because of this - conflicts can arise (i.e. you can't install two packages of something at the same time).

 Because of that - people will often create "environments" of python.
-That is python with some packages installed - that are seperate from all your other "enivoronments" of python with other packages installed.
+That is python with some packages installed - that are separate from all your other "environments" of python with other packages installed.
 This ensures you don't need to worry about those conflicts as much.

 Luckily - IDEs make this incredible simple to use - because this is incredibly standard.